 Control Summary: How to implement cypher mechanisms and prevent counterfeit data and components.

-For containers and Kubernetes: Implement mechanisms to detect and counter attempts to impersonate or modify legitimate systems inside containers, detecting drifts from container images on runtime.
+For cloud, containers and Kubernetes: Implement mechanisms to detect and counter attempts to impersonate or modify legitimate systems inside containers, detecting drifts from container images on runtime.

 Control Summary: How the baseline configuration of a system is kept under configuration control, and how changes to it are tested before implementation.

-For containers and Kubernetes: Test container images for security and misconfiguration issues.
+For cloud, containers and Kubernetes: Test container images for security and misconfiguration issues.
 Do it in CI pipelines, or right before they are deployed.

 System and information integrity